OpenInterpreter/open-interpreter/README.md

 - Watch Open Interpreter like a self-driving car, and be prepared to end the process by closing your terminal.
 - Consider running Open Interpreter in a restricted environment like Google Colab or Replit.
 These environments are more isolated, reducing the risks associated with executing arbitrary code.

-For added security, Open Interpreter also respects `interpreter.forbidden_commands`, a list of potentially harmful commands that are disallowed by default.
-You can modify this list, but do so with caution.
+Open Interpreter also respects `interpreter.forbidden_commands`, a list of potentially harmful commands that are disallowed by default.

+## How Does it Work?

+Open Interpreter equips a [function-calling GPT-4](https://platform.openai.com/docs/guides/gpt/function-calling) with the `exec()` function.

+We then stream the model's messages, code, and your system's outputs to the terminal as Markdown.

+Only the last `model_max_tokens` of the conversation are shown to the model, so conversations can be any length, but older messages may be forgotten.

 ## Contributing